 On May 24, 2022 the Company, through its wholly owned subsidiary, KCP, entered into a share purchase agreement with Zapata Exploration Ltd. ("Zapata") and 0924682 B.C.
 Ltd. ("0924682") to acquire the Margaritas Gold-Silver Property ("Margaritas") by acquiring all of the issued and outstanding shares of Zapata's Mexican Subsidiary, Impulsora De Proyectos Mineros, S.A.
 De C.V. ("Impulsora").
 Zapata and 0924682 are the legal and beneficial owners of all the issued and outstanding shares of Impulsora (the "IPM Shares").
 The Margaritas Gold Property consists of two concessions, Margaritas and Ampliacion las Margaritas, that cover a total of 500 hectares located in the southwestern corner of the State of Durango, Mexico.

-In order to acquire the IMP shares, the Company has agreed to issue 750,0000 common shares (the "Consideration Shares") and grant a net smelter return royalty of 0.5%, which may be repurchased at a price of US \$250,000.
+In order to acquire the IMP shares, the Company had agreed to issue 750,0000 common shares (the "Consideration Shares") and grant a net smelter return royalty of 0.5%, which had the option to be repurchased at a price of US \$250,000.
 Zapata and 0924682 are private companies controlled by Chris Osterman and Raul Diaz-Unzueta, with Mr. Diaz-Unzueta being a related party to Company.
+During the three months ended June 30, 2022, the Company cancelled the previously announced share purchase agreement with Zapata and 0924682 to acquire Margaritas.
+No consideration was transferred by the Company regarding the proposed acquisition of Margaritas.